Mer (community): Mers in politics

 Maldevji Odedra was elected from the Porbandar Vidhan Sabha seat in 1972 as an INC candidate.
 In 1985, Laxmanbhai Agath (INC) was elected.
 Babubhai Bokhiria (BJP) held the seat in 1995 and 1998, losing to Congress candidate Arjunbhai Modhwadiya in 2002.
 Modhwadiya maintained his seat in 2007 and became the Gujarat Congress President, but lost to Babubhai Bokhiria, who currently is the MLA for Porbandar, in 2012 and 2017.

-Maldevji Odedra held the Porbandar Lok Sabha seat in 1980 on behalf of INC. His son, Bharatbhai Odedra (INC) was elected in 1984 from Porbandar to the Lok Sabha.

 Clans

 The community is endogamous, that is, marriages take place within the community, but exogamous with respect to clan.
 That is the bride and groom belong to different clans (gotra) known as Bhāyāt.
 Genealogies of Mer families are maintained by Barots through name recording ceremonies.
 Patel or headmen is a hereditary title held by family elders who take part in all religious and secular functions.
 Generally every Mer village is dominated by one of the clans, however, other clans move in as gharjemai (men who live in the houses of their fathers'-in-law when their fathers-in-law have no heir).
 They are often followed by other relatives.
 Mers consist of 14 clans called Śakh which are further split into segments called Pankhī: